-6.10.1 Maintain as a key geographic area supporting the low-income community by retaining and improving existing housing stock, providing opportunity for new affordable housing, preserve and/ or renew critical community assets by tracking their resilience and supporting new developments and other initiatives that bring benefits to the whole community.
-Map 6.9: Community-Based Development Area

-- Pursue implementation of a new Social Impact Management Framework, ongoing community and stakeholder partnerships, and the implementation of the Local Area Plan Action Plan, as set out in 18.0 Implementation. - Protect and strengthen critical assets by facilitating the acquisition of appropriate space, tenure, and rents in new developments or City-owned buildings. - Implement an enhanced notification process for major developments in the Downtown Eastside, to better engage the low-income community in planning processes. - Ensure that all City of Vancouver staff working in the community-based development area are informed of the plan and are provided with opportunity for awareness and sensitivity training in the following areas: addictions, mental health, homelessness, poverty, Indigenous reconciliation, and multiculturalism. - 6.10.2 Encourage new businesses and services that are committed to social responsibility and provide benefits for all residents. - 6.10.3 Improve public realm, vitality, accessibility, and safety for all residents with targeted improvements where needed, such as curb ramps and bulges, improved pedestrian lighting, etc. - 6.10.4 Identify creative practices and social innovation as a means to achieving the Social Impact Objectives (see 1.0 Introduction) in this area in particular.
+- 6.10.1 Maintain as a key geographic area supporting the low-income community by retaining and improving existing housing stock, providing opportunity for new affordable housing, preserve and/or renew critical community assets by tracking their resilience and supporting new developments and other initiatives that bring benefits to the whole community. - Pursue implementation of a new Social Impact Management Framework, ongoing community and stakeholder partnerships, and the implementation of the Local Area Plan Action Plan, as set out in Chapter 18.0 Implementation. - Protect and strengthen critical assets by facilitating the acquisition of appropriate space, tenure, and rents in new developments or City-owned buildings. - Implement an enhanced notification process for major developments in the Downtown Eastside, to better engage the low-income community in planning processes. - Ensure that all City of Vancouver staff working in the Community-based Development Area are informed of the Local Area Plan and the Community-based Development Area, and are provided with opportunity for awareness and sensitivity training in the following areas: addictions, mental health, homelessness, poverty, Aboriginal reconciliation, and multiculturalism. - 6.10.2 Encourage new businesses and services that are committed to social responsibility and provide benefits for all residents. - 6.10.3 Improve public realm, vitality, accessibility, and safety for all residents with targeted improvements where needed, such as curb ramps and bulges, improved pedestrian lighting etc. - 6.10.4 Identify creative practices and social innovation as a means to achieving the Social Impact Objectives (see Chapter 1.0 Introduction) in this area in particular.